elpiel/spacedatastandards.org/survey/documentation/README.md

-# Location for all documentation related to the survey
+# Folder for all documentation related to the survey